HandsOnDataViz/book/docs/HandsOnDataViz.md

 map](https://handsondataviz.github.io/leaflet-maps-with-google-sheets/).
 </p>

-### Demo: R code-chunk for GIF animation and static image
+### Demo: R code-chunk for animated GIF in HTML and static image in PDF

 …as shown in Figure <a href="#fig:sheets-option-drag">21</a>.